Strata laws being rolled out in stages so you can prepare

 - Contact NSW Fair Trading for further assistance if needed, including for free mediation.

-A strata resident (e.g. tenant, owner) will only need to provide one form of evidence about their assistance animal if requested.
+A strata resident (e.g. tenant, owner) only needs to provide one form of evidence about their assistance animal if requested.
 The expanded list of evidence the person can choose from includes:

 - an animal identity card, pass or permit from an assistance animal training organisation